ILearnScripts/EyeCompass/README.md

 Click on the button "Save/Exit"

-Yes: Save the image to the folder Document of the user.
+Yes: Save the image to the Document folder under the root of the User folder in the computer.
 And exit.

 No: Do not save the image and exit.